jhen0409/react-native-debugger/README.md

 Name                  | Description
 -------------         | -------------
 `filters`             | *Map of arrays* named `whitelist` or `blacklist` to filter action types.
+`actionSanitizer`     | *Function* which takes action object and id number as arguments, and should return action object back.
+See the example bellow.
+`stateSanitizer`      | *Function* which takes state object and index as arguments, and should return state object back.
+See the example bellow.
 `maxAge`              | *Number* of maximum allowed actions to be stored on the history tree, the oldest actions are removed once maxAge is reached.
 Default is `30`.
 `actionCreators`      | *Array* or *Object* of action creators to dispatch remotely.
 See the [example](https://github.com/zalmoxisus/remote-redux-devtools/commit/b54652930dfd4e057991df8471c343957fd7bff7).